AherRahul/portfolio-v1/content/articles/beginner-to-advance-nodejs-1-4.md

 }
 ```

-and now you can generally import and export as your front end projects
+and now you can import/export like in frontend projects

 ```jsx
 // in sum js